IVChugunov/IMFIT-MW/readme.md

 - Astropy
 - lmfit

 The [standard PyImfit](https://pypi.org/project/pyimfit/) package is sufficient for running IMFIT-MW.
 However, it is strongly recommended to use the modified version available at [https://github.com/IVChugunov/pyimfit](https://github.com/IVChugunov/pyimfit).
-My modifications improve its performance by a factor of a few ([[#Performance and parallelization]]), making it comparable with original IMFIT; these modifications may probably be added to the standard package in the future.
+My modifications improve its performance by a factor of a few ([see Performance and parallelization](#performance-and-parallelization)), making it comparable with original IMFIT; these modifications may probably be added to the standard package in the future.

 IMFIT-MW also supports custom IMFIT functions.
 If custom C++ IMFIT functions are required, PyImfit must be built from source with the corresponding IMFIT functions available in embedded IMFIT.
 My modification of PyImfit already features models of spiral arms, B/PS bulges and edge-on broken disc model.